Self gravity decoheres quantum systems: PRELIMINARIES

 \section{PRELIMINARIES}

-In this work we use extensively the results obtained in \cite{Bruschi:2016}, which we do not reprint in full here.
-Details of the derivations are left to the reader.
-Importantly for our study, we work in the \textit{Schr\"odinger picture}.
-We will also employ perturbation theory, and all quantities of interest will be expanded as $A=A^{(0)}+\xi\,A^{(1)}$ with respect the perturbative parameter $\xi\ll1$.
+In this work we extensively use the results obtained in the literature \cite{Gupta:1952,Bruschi:2016,Bose:Mazumdar:2017,Bose:Mazumdar:2022}, which we do not reprint in full here.
+We leave it to the interested reader to peruse the foundational works.
+Importantly for our study, we work in the Schr\"odinger picture, thus we will seek the effective Hamiltonian of the system to evolve its initial quantum state.
+We will also employ perturbation theory with the perturbative parameter $\epsilon\ll1$, and all quantities of interest will be expanded as $A=A^{(0)}+\epsilon\,A^{(1)}+\epsilon^2\,A^{(2)}$.
+We work in natural units $c=\hbar=1$, such that $G=m_\textrm{P}^{-2}$, $t_\textrm{P}:=\sqrt{G}$, and $\ell_\textrm{P}:=\sqrt{G}$, where $G$ stands for Newton's constant, while $m_\textrm{P}$, $t_\textrm{P}$ and $\ell_\textrm{P}$ are Planck's mass, time, and length respectively.